-We are targeting a 10% reduction by FY2030 in water consumption intensity for the total calculated floor area of MHR and MIM's offices and properties owned by MHR (with FY2013 as the baseline year).
-The amount of water consumption decreased temporarily in FY2020 and FY2021 due to the decline in the number of workers and visitors as a result of the spread of COVID-19.
+We are targeting a 10% reduction by FY 2030 in water consumption intensity for the total calculated floor area of MHR and MIM's offices and properties owned by MHR (with FY 2013 as the baseline year).
+The amount of water consumption decreased temporarily from FY 2020 to FY 2022 due to the decline in the number of workers and visitors as a result of the spread of COVID-19.

-Objective and Performance of Reduction in Water Use Long-range objective (FY 2030) 10% (intensity basis: vs FY 2013) According to "Aqueduct 3.0 Country Bankings"
+Objective and Performance of Reduction in Water Use Long-range reduction objective (FY 2030)

-- Performance (FY 2021)

-33.8% reduction

-(intensity basis: vs FY 2013)
+Performance (FY 2022) 24.7% reduction (intensity basis: vs FY 2013)

-- According to "Aqueduct 3.0 Country Rankings" by World Resources Institute (WRI), the Tokyo area, where MHR's properties are located, has baseline water stress (BWS) of less than 40% and is not categorized as an area with high water stress.
+According to "Aqueduct 3.0 Country Rankings" by World Resources Institute (WRI), the Tokyo area, where MHR's properties are located, has baseline water stress (BWS) of less than 40% and is not categorized as an area with high water stress.